| Galaxies: Galaxy topicsJets, accretion, outflows

 kinematical components that might be infall flows of molecular gas towards

-| HCN problem in AGNs. (from ALMA projects) HCN/CO line ratios are larger in AGNs than in star burst galaxies.
+the central supermassive galaxy. | | | HCN problem in AGNs. (from ALMA projects) HCN/CO line ratios are larger in AGNs than in star burst galaxies.

 The ratios change from about 2.0 for 1-0 line to about 0.5 for 3-2 line.
 The ratios for SB galaxies are alway as low as 0.5.
 This means